certik/theoretical-physics/src/math/spherical-harmonics.rst

             \sqrt{4\pi\over 2k+1}
             c^k(l, m, l', m')

-doesn't directly lead to the final result, as it is not obvious how to simplify things further.
+doesn't straightforwardly lead to the final result, as it is not obvious how to simplify things further.

 Wigner 3j Symbols